|Board Phone:||(803) 896-4400|

 Examinations are scheduled accordingly Monday through Saturday in Beaufort, Charleston, Columbia, Greenville, Myrtle Beach, S.C., and in Charlotte, NC.
 PSI is the examination provider for the Commission and they publish a Candidate Information Bulletin for approved candidates for the real estate examinations.
 Candidates receive a link to this bulletin when they receive the examination eligibility letter from the Commission.
 Examinees must receive a passing score on both portions of the exam (general and state) prior to applying for the appropriate real estate license.
 Retesting may be scheduled accordingly with PSI if one or both portions of the examination are failed.

-2. Broker - $25 (plus $10 for a credit report).
+2. Broker - $25.
 After passing the examination, applicants must submit a separate two-year licensing fee of $250 for a broker-in-charge license or $125 for a broker license.
 (If the licensee is currently a salesperson a $25 upgrade fee is the only payment due.
 The expiration date on your current license will not change.)

 PSI's examination fee is $63.
 (Paid directly to PSI at time of registration)